 This is not a decision that I have taken lightly and not one that I expect to regret one little bit.
 I have no doubt whatsoever that both our loyal craft beer consumers and the amazing team that we have within Feral brewing will look back in a few years’ time and realize this was the best thing for all.

 The beer business at Amatil is still relatively young.
-Due to that, their focus is very much about building brands, which is exactly what Feral needs currently.
+Due to that, their focus is very much about building brands, which is exactly what Feral currently needs.
 After lots of conversations I became comfortable that they understood exactly what they would be buying when it came to the Feral business.

-With the bigger team behind us we will be able to expand our innovation program and have access to a distribution network that will put our beers in front of thousands more craft beer consumers.
+With a bigger team behind us we will be able to expand our innovation program and have access to a distribution network that will put our beers in front of thousands of more craft beer consumers.

 This has been an amazing 15-year journey for us but I feel I have taken the business as far as I can on my own.
-Having the support of Amatil will allows us to fulfil some of our future goals and ambitions of Feral far sooner than we could have otherwise contemplated.
+Having the support of Amatil will allow us to fulfil some of our future goals and ambitions for Feral far sooner than we could have otherwise contemplated.

 I’m delighted to have the full support of the Amatil Group, here are a few words from their Group Managing Director, Alison Watkins.

 “The Alcohol and Coffee business is an important part of Amatil’s future growth plans and this new relationship with Feral Brewing is a really exciting step for us in the fast-growing craft beer segment.”

 And also from Shane Richardson, the head honcho of their Alcohol & Coffee business.
 “We saw a great opportunity to add this outstanding craft beer range into our portfolio, along with the team led by Brendan and Gabrielle who have built Feral Brewing Co. to be recognised as one the most respected craft breweries in Australia.